General information: situation on trafficking in human beings

 National Referral Mechanism

 There are mechanisms in force compatible with the concept of National Referral Mechanism, which took the form of algorithms dedicated to national law enforcement authorities and services.
+However, work on the creation of the document that will constitute a National Referral Mechanism has been completed in late 2022.
+The legislative process is underway and it’s expected to be completed in 2023.

 National Consulting and Intervention Centre for Victims of Trafficking (KCIK)